vlang/v/vlib/x/templating/dtm/README.md

 # dtm - Dynamic Template Manager

-A simple template manager integrated into the V project, designed to combine the power of templates with vweb, without the need to recompile the application with every change.
+A simple template manager integrated into the V project, designed to combine the power of V templates with Vweb, without the need to recompile the application with every change.

 **_This module is in the experimental phase, it lacks some features and may contain bugs_**